anusharaj1997/anusharaj1997/README.md

-# Hi there! 👋 I'm Anusha Raj
+# Hi there! 👋 I'm Anusha Nagaraja
 **Pronouns:** She/Her

 ## 🚀 About Me